Does Running Reduce Belly Fat? Tips from a Trainer

 By Marnie Kunz, CPT

 People often ask me, “Does running reduce belly fat?”
 Many clients I train want to lose weight, especially belly fat.
 And I have to explain that the answer is complicated.
 Running can help you lose weight, including belly fat, but there is no magic exercise that will only target belly fat.
 However, certain types of running can help you lose more weight than others, and running is one of the best ways to burn a high amount of calories.
-This guide will go over the science behind running, weight loss, and burning belly fat and give you some strategies to help you lose weight healthily and sustainably.
+This guide will go over the science behind running, weight loss, and burning belly fat and give you some strategies to help you lose weight - and body fat - healthily and sustainably.

 Related Post: 6 Best Running Workouts to Lose Weight